 The aim of this task is to test the candidate's ability to follow an interview of medium length.
 To facilitate listening, the interview is clearly structured.
 A radio presenter gives a brief introduction to the topic and the guest speaker.
-The interviewee may be someone who has an unusual job or has started a company or someone who reports about a life-changing experience that is of relevance for working life.
+The interviewee may be someone who has an unusual job or someone who reports about a life-changing experience.
 Over the course of the conversation, the interviewer asks six questions which the interviewee answers at some length.
 The presenter ends the interview with a concluding sentence.

-Structure Instructions Audio texts Items Objective To assess the candidate's ability to understand specific details in an interview Intended operations Listening for details Type of task Multiple-choice items with three options Number of items Six (items 15-20) Channel Text: spoken Instructions and items: written Type of text Dialogue: radio programme / podcast of an interview Structure: Introduction to the topic spoken by the radio presenter Six questions and answers Concluding sentence spoken by the radio presenter Nature of information An interview on a work-related topic Speakers Number of speakers: two (one interviewer and one interviewee) Text length 750-800 words in total Test items The candidate will hear a radio programme or podcast of an interview.
+Structure Instructions Audio texts Items Objective To assess the candidate's ability to understand specific details in an interview Intended operations Listening for detail Type of task Multiple-choice items with three options Number of items Six (items 15-20) Channel Text: spoken Instructions and items: written Type of text Dialogue: radio programme/podcast of an interview Structure: Introduction to the topic spoken by the radio presenter Six questions and answers Concluding sentence spoken by the radio presenter Nature of information An interview on a topic of general interest (see Inventory T) Speakers Number of speakers: two (one interviewer and one interviewee) Text length 750-800 words in total Test items The candidate will hear a radio programme or podcast of an interview.
 The interview is played once.
 There are six interviewer questions and six items.
 There is one item for each answer to the interviewer's questions.
 The six multiple-choice items have three options each.
 The task is to choose the correct option for each item.
 Only one option is correct.
-Topics Soo Inventory T - Topico - relevant for working life Topics See Inventory $T - Topics$ - relevant for working life.
-Level The language in the parts of the text relevant for the items should not exceed level B2.
+Topics See Inventory T - Topics Level The language in the parts of the text relevant for the items should not exceed level B2.
 The language in the items should mostly be at level B1.
 Weighting One point per item (0 for incorrect response)

-This task is aimed at testing the candidate's ability to follow radio programmes of medium length dealing with work-related topics.
+This task is aimed at testing the candidate's ability to follow radio programmes of medium length dealing with everyday topics.
 They will hear statements spoken by people who have been asked their opinion on a particular topic which a presenter has briefly introduced at the beginning of the programme.

 The candidates have to decide which of the short statements provided sums up each of the speakers' opinions accurately.

-Structure Instructions Example Audio texts Items Objective To assess the candidate's ability to understand different opinions about a work-related topic Intended operations Listening for gist Type of task Matching items Number of items Three (items 21-23) Channel Text: spoken Instructions and items: written Type of text Monologues: radio programme with people stating their opinions on a topic relevant for working life Structure: Introduction to the topic spoken by the radio presenter Four people giving their opinions Concluding sentence spoken by the radio presenter Nature of information Short statements reflecting the speakers' feelings, attitudes or opinions about a controversial topic Speakers Number of speakers: one per statement Text length 350-400 words in total Test items The candidate will hear a radio programme with four people giving their opinion on a work-related topic.
+Structure Instructions Example Audio texts Items Objective To assess the candidate's ability to understand different opinions about a matter of general interest Intended operations Listening for gist Type of task Matching items Number of items Three (items 21-23) Channel Text: spoken Instructions and items: written Type of text Monologues: radio programme with people stating their opinions on a particular topic Structure: Introduction to the topic spoken by the radio presenter Four people giving their opinions Concluding sentence spoken by the radio presenter Nature of information Short statements reflecting the speakers' feelings, attitudes or opinions about a controversial topic Speakers Number of speakers: one per statement Text length 350-400 words in total Test items The candidate will hear a radio programme with four people giving their opinion on a topic.
 The radio programme is played once.
 Each item is a short statement (one sentence).
 There are a total of six statements: one example, three items and two distractors.
-The task is to identify the items that correctly summarise the comments made by three speakers. - · Topics See Inventory T - Topics - relevant for working life.
-Level The language in both the texts and items should mostly be at level B2.
+The task is to identify the items that correctly summarise the comments made by three speakers.
+Topics See Inventory T - Topics Level The language in both the texts and the items should mostly be at level B2.
 Weighting One point per item (0 for incorrect response)